mandulaj/wake-cli/README.md

 ###Rm
   `wake rm <name>`
   If you want to remove a device from the database you can do so with this command.
-It will ask you for a confirmation and then the device is pernamently deleted from you contact list.
+It will ask you for a confirmation and then the device is permanently deleted from you contact list.

 ##Options
 For any command you can use the `-h` option to get help with it.